 What to bring when camping with children

-- Being comfortable at night can make or break the trip.
+- Being comfortable at night can make or break the trip and help kids sleep well when camping.
 Be sure to have warm sleeping bags, comfortable mats and some layers.
 It can get really cold at night, even in the summer.
 We normally even bring some warm hats to have on if it’s really bad.

 - Make sure you have enough food for at least the first night if you need it.
 Our go to food was always some pasta and tomato sauce with a sponge and some custard for afterwards.
 I don’t know what it is about camping but we always needed a dessert!